 PCI/VGA Palette Snoop: Leave this field at Disabled.
-The choice: Enabled, Disabled.

 Assign IRQ For VGA/USB: This item allows BIOS to assign whether IRQ is with VGA/USB or not.
 If you have not connect the VGA/USB device.
 Can release the IRQ for other device.
 The default is Enabled.

 Enabled: Provides IRQ for VGA/USB device.

 Disabled: Release IRQ for other device.